Find Effective Programs for Adolescents and Teenagers at Artemis

 Alcohol and Nicotine

-Substance-abusing youth caught experimenting with tobacco and alcohol likely face fewer negative consequences, especially when this isn’t viewed as “illicit substance use” by many.
-Legislation on age regulation would say much differently, but when rooted in public opinion, the view on young people drinking as opposed to sniffing cocaine or shooting heroin is seen as far less innocent.
-The truth is, that alcohol use by young people can be just as dangerous as other drugs they might encounter among their peers.
+Substance-abusing youth caught experimenting with tobacco and alcohol occassionally face fewer negative consequences, especially when this isn’t viewed as “illicit substance use” by many.
+The truth is that alcohol abuse by young people can be just as dangerous as other drugs they might encounter among their peers.

 Marijuana

 Marijuana tops the charts regarding illegal drug use among teens.
-However, many fear that marijuana use is viewed almost as an innocent infraction as tobacco or alcohol.
-This is attributed to the nationwide surge of legalization and decriminalization of pot and THC-related products.
+However, many fear that marijuana use is viewed almost as an innocent infraction, like tobacco or alcohol.
+This is anecdotally attributed to the nationwide surge of legalization and decriminalization of pot and THC-related products.

 Synthetic Marijuana